-- qualified employee benefit plans (including railroad retirement and 401(K) plans) and Individual Retirement Accounts or selfemployed retirement plans reported on federal Form 1040 or 1040-SR, Line 4b and 5b. - Social Security and railroad retirement benefits reported on federal Form 1040 or 1040-SR, Line 6b. - government retirement and government disability plans and group term life insurance premiums paid by a qualified retirement plan reported as wages on your federal Form 1040 or 1040-SR, Line 1z. - state or local government deferred compensation plans reported on federal Form 1040 or 1040-SR, Line 1z and 5b. - certain capital gains on employer securities reported on federal Form 1040 or 1040-SR, Line 7. - certain retirement payments made directly to retired partners reported on federal Form 1040 or 1040-SR, Schedule 1, Line 5.
+- qualified employee benefit plans (including railroad retirement and 401(K) plans) and Individual Retirement Accounts or selfemployed retirement plans reported on federal Form 1040 or 1040-SR, Line 4b and 4d. - Social Security and railroad retirement benefits reported on federal Form 1040 or 1040-SR, Line 5b. - government retirement and government disability plans and group term life insurance premiums paid by a qualified retirement plan reported as wages on your federal Form 1040 or 1040-SR, Line 1. - state or local government deferred compensation plans reported on federal Form 1040 or 1040-SR, Line 1 and 4d. - certain capital gains on employer securities reported on federal Form 1040 or 1040-SR, Line 6. - certain retirement payments made directly to retired partners reported on federal Form 1040 or 1040-SR, Schedule 1, Line 5.

-Note: Your beneficiary share of payments from certain retirement plans and retirement payments to retired partners reported on Schedule K-1-T, Beneficiary's Share of Income and Deductions, should not be included on Line 5.
+=Note→ Your beneficiary share of payments from certain retirement plans and retirement payments to retired partners reported on Schedule K-1-T, Beneficiary's Share of Income and Deductions, tax.illinois.gov should not be included on Line 5.
 For more information, see the Schedule M Instructions.
 See Publication 120 for detailed information about what retirement income you may subtract.

-Attach: Federal Form 1040 or 1040-SR, Page 1 and Schedule 1, and any W-2 and 1099 forms.
-If your retirement income is not reported on your federal Form 1040 or 1040-SR, Lines 4b, 5b, or 6b, or shown on your W-2 and 1099 forms, see Publication 120 for a list of any additional required attachments.
+Federal Form 1040 or 1040-SR, Page 1 and Schedule 1, and any W-2 and 1099 forms.
+If your retirement income is not reported on your federal Form 1040 or 1040-SR, Lines 4b, 4d, or 5b, or shown on your W-2 and 1099 forms, see Publication 120 for a list of any additional required attachments.